redtexts/texts/wildcat_1980s_capitalism_destruction.md

-By then the stage would be set for the seizure of power by these mass assemblies, organised into Workers' Councils -- a modern form of the Raten and Soviets of the revolutions in Germany and Russia after WW1 -- in a revolution which overthrows capitalism.
+By then the stage would be set for the seizure of power by these mass assemblies, organised into Workers' Councils -- a modern form of the Räten and Soviets of the revolutions in Germany and Russia after WW1 -- in a revolution which overthrows capitalism.

 In communist society the Workers' Councils will provide the initial